Outrageous Predictions

 Saxo Group

 Short selling is a strategy that flips the usual idea of investing.
 Instead of buying a stock and hoping it goes up, short sellers borrow shares, sell them, and hope the price drops.
-It's a surprisingly common technique, with around 40%-50% of a typical stock's daily trading volume involving short sales.
+It’s a common market technique, but its share of trading volume varies significantly by market, stock and methodology.

 While short selling can offer significant rewards, it comes with substantial risks.
 Usually, this strategy is executed through leveraged products like Contracts for Difference (CFDs).
 CFDs allow traders to speculate on price movements without owning the underlying shares.
 However, CFDs also amplify risks, making it essential to fully understand the mechanics and potential pitfalls of short selling before engaging in it.

 Short selling, especially with CFDs, is not suitable for inexperienced traders or those who cannot tolerate significant risk.
-Only engage in short selling if you fully understand leverage, market dynamics, and risk management.
+Short selling involves significant risk and is generally more complex than taking long-only exposure; it’s important to understand leverage, market mechanics and key risks.

 Short selling is an investment strategy where traders speculate against a stock by borrowing shares and selling them at the current market price, hoping to repurchase them later at a lower price.
 Unlike the traditional approach of buying stocks to gain from a price increase, short sellers profit from the stock's decline.